 Fraserganj is famous for fishing, in the morning you can’t even stand long due to odd fish smell.
 This place has a major role in supplying fishes throughout the state.
 This locality also has few windmills which produce electricity.

-A part of forest range is opened for the public to show few crocodiles.
+A part of the forest range is opened for the public to show few crocodiles.

 Know more about Bakkhali here.